Soccer in Australia: 20th century

 It was not until 1911 that a governing body was formed to oversee soccer activities in the whole of Australia.
 The first such organisation was called the Commonwealth Football Association.
 However, this body was superseded by the Australian Soccer Association, which was formed in 1921.

 Australia is regarded as the first country where squad numbers in soccer were used for the first time when Sydney Leichardt and HMS Powerful players displayed numbers on their backs, in 1911.
 One year later, numbering in soccer would be ruled as mandatory in New South Wales.

 On 17 June 1922, the first Australian national representative soccer team was constituted by the Australian Soccer Association to represent Australia for a tour of New Zealand.
 During the tour the Australia men's national team lost two out of the three matches against the newly formed New Zealand side.

-With British and Southern Europeans settlers it was immensely popular and this led to establishing soccer as a major sport in the country.
+After World War I, large numbers of British and southern European arrived seeking opportunities in new industries across parts of Australia which led to establishing soccer as a major sport in the country.

-A distinct rise in popularity in New South Wales and Victoria, among other states, was linked to the post-war immigration.
+A distinct rise in popularity in New South Wales and Victoria, among other states, was linked to the post-World War II immigration.
 Migrant players and supporters were prominent, providing the sport with a new but distinct profile.
 Soccer served as a cultural gateway for many emigrants, acting as a social lubricant.
 Soccer transcended cultural and language barriers in communities which bridged the gap between minority communities and other classes within the country, thus bringing about a unique unity.
-The most prominent soccer clubs in Australian cities during the 1950s and 1960s were based around migrant-ethnic groups, all of which expanded rapidly at that time: Croatian, Greek, Macedonian and Italian communities gave rise to most of the largest clubs, the most notable being South Melbourne (Greek-based), Sydney Olympic (Greek-based), Marconi Stallions (Italian-based), Adelaide City (Italian-based), Melbourne Knights (Croatian-based), Sydney United (Croatian-based) and Preston Lions (Macedonian-based).

-In 1956, Australia became a FIFA member through the Australian Soccer Association.
-Though Australia's membership was soon suspended in 1960 after disobeying FIFA mandate on recruiting foreign players without a transfer fee.
+The most prominent soccer clubs in Australian cities during the 1950s and 1960s were based around migrant-ethnic groups, all of which expanded rapidly at that time: Croatian, Greek, Macedonian and Italian communities gave rise to most of the largest clubs, the most notable being South Melbourne (Greek-based), Sydney Olympic (Greek-based), Marconi Stallions (Italian-based), Adelaide City (Italian-based), Melbourne Knights (Croatian-based), Sydney United (Croatian-based) and Preston Lions (Macedonian-based).In 1956, Australia became a FIFA member through the Australian Soccer Association, though Australia's membership was soon suspended in 1960 after disobeying FIFA mandate on recruiting foreign players without a transfer fee.
 In 1961, the Australian Soccer Federation was formed and later admitted to FIFA in 1963, after outstanding fines had been paid.
 In 1966, Australia became founding members of the Oceania Football Federation (now Oceania Football Confederation).

 Pre-1960s, competitive soccer in Australia was state-based.
 In 1962, the Australia Cup was established, but its ambition of becoming an FA Cup style knockout competition went unfulfilled with its demise in 1968.
 In 1977, the first national soccer competition, the National Soccer League, was founded.

 Migrants continued to boost interest in and player for the sport in the 1970s and 1980s, especially from the Middle East and from the former Yugoslavia.